NHS Issue Urgent Alert in Wake of New-Born Case of Legionnaires’ Disease

 In light of the case, experts at leading legionella risk management company, Legionella Control International are now working closely with their own NHS and health sector clients to investigate the conditions surrounding the case and rapidly implement measures to control the risks of further contaminations.

-Professor Nick Phin, Public Health England’s head of Legionnaires' disease control, said "This is an extremely unusual situation, which we are taking very seriously… As a precaution, we advise that heated birthing pools, filled in advance of labour and where the temperature is then maintained by use of a heater and pump, are not used in the home setting, while we investigate further and until definitive advice on disinfection and safety is available."
+Professor Nick Phin, head of Legionnaires’ disease control at Public Health England, said “This is an extremely unusual situation, which we are taking very seriously… As a precaution, we advise that heated birthing pools, filled in advance of labour and where the temperature is then maintained by use of a heater and pump, are not used in the home setting, while we investigate further and until definitive advice on disinfection and safety is available.”

 While statistics indicate that there are around 350-400 confirmed cases of Legionnaires’ annually, the majority appear in older patients and it is extremely unusual to see a baby develop the disease.
 In fact, between 1990 and 2011 there was just one reported case of a child contracting the bacterial infection.
 Furthermore, the current situation is the first reported UK case of Legionnaires’ disease directly linked to a contaminated birthing pool.

 The breaking case highlights the absolute importance of maintaining water systems and carrying out regular maintenance, inspections and staff safety and awareness training.
 With the recent opening of Legionella Control International’s new Kemp House office, areas across London and the South East have increased access to the company’s comprehensive range of legionella risk management services encompassing control, management, compliance, training and prevention of the potentially lethal water borne disease.